 An objection must be determined within four months after receiving the objection.

-If the Council Valuer considers an adjustment is appropriate, this must be recommended to the Valuer-General Victoria (VGV).
+If the Valuer considers an adjustment is appropriate, this must be recommended to the Valuer-General Victoria (VGV).
 The VGV then has two months to consider this recommendation and advise all parties of the conclusion.

 What if I am still unhappy with this result?